Benralizumab (Fasenra)

 Eosinophilic Annular Erythema

 Masaki et al (2021) reported on the case of a 56-year-old woman who presented with repeated swelling of the lips and face.
 She had a history of childhood asthma; she had a recurrence of asthma when she was 54 years old and was taking inhaled corticosteroids, and other anti-asthma drugs.
 The swelling of her lips and face improved temporarily with OCS; but recurred soon after discontinuing OCS.
 Her peripheral blood eosinophil count was 632/μL (9.3 %), and her serum was negative for myeloperoxidase-anti-neutrophil cytoplasmic antibody and serine proteinase3-anti-neutrophil cytoplasmic antibody.
 Hematoxylin and eosin staining of her back skin revealed abundant eosinophilic infiltrate around the vascular area of the shallow dermis layer, but no evidence of vasculitis and these investigators diagnosed the subject as eosinophilic annular erythema (EAE).
 Punctate staining of galectin-10, chromatolytic eosinophils, and net-like DNA was also evident in close proximity to the free granules, indicating extracellular vesicles and eosinophil extracellular traps (ETosis).
-These researchers started daily OCS to control the subject’s asthma and skin eruption/edema.
+These researchers started daily OCS to control the subject’s asthma and skin eruption/oedema.
 Three months following administering daily OCS, benralizumab was initiated for withdrawal from OCS dependence and treatment of severe asthma.
 After initiation of benralizumab, her skin and subcutaneous tissue symptoms promptly improved.
 OCS was discontinued, and no edematous erythema has been observed since then.
 Bronchial asthma has also been well-controlled.
 The authors conclude that this was the 1st report on the evidence of eosinophil ETosis in the dermis of EAE patients and the effectiveness of benralizumab in a patient with EAE.
 These researchers stated that benralizumab may be a useful in the treatment of refractory EAE with severe eosinophilic asthma.
 They stated that the effectiveness of benralizumab in the treatment of diseases other than asthma is promising.

 Moro-Bolado et al (2023) noted that EAE is a rare cutaneous condition of undetermined etiology that is characterized by the presence of erythematous and edematous plaques following an annular or polycyclic morphology.
 Skin lesions develop commonly on the trunk and proximal extremities and have a recurrent course.
 Given the few cases reported in the literature, to the authors’ knowledge there are no clear treatment recommendations.
 These investigators described a case of EAE in an 83-year-old woman who was successfully treated with benralizumab.
-These preliminary findings need to be validated by well-designed studies.
+These preliminary findings need to be validated by well-designed stusdies.

 Eosinophilic Cystitis